deltafixes/liferay-7-two-factor-authentication/README.md

 Note : Please make sure SMTP settings are in place, it will be used to send recovery code in case user lost QR/Bar code.

+## Support
+   Please feel free to contact us on info@deltafixes.com for any issue/suggestions.